automerge/automerge-classic/README.md

 ### Persisting a document

-`Automerge.save(doc)`serializes the state of Automerge document`doc`to a byte array (Uint8Array), which you can write to disk.
-The array contains an encoding of the full change history of the document (a bit like a git repository).
+`Automerge.save(doc)` serializes the state of Automerge document `doc` to a byte array (`Uint8Array`), which you can write to disk (e.g. as a file on the filesystem if you're using Node.js, or to IndexedDB if you're running in a browser).
+The serialized data contains the full change history of the document (a bit like a Git repository).

-`Automerge.load(bitArray)`unserializes an Automerge document from a byte array that was produced by`Automerge.save()`.
+`Automerge.load(byteArray)` unserializes an Automerge document from a byte array that was produced by `Automerge.save()`.

 > ### Note: Specifying `actorId`
 >